Introduction

 Word Clouds

 To visualize text data, one of the most common Python libraries is wordcloud.
 It does not come pre-installed when you downloaded Jupyter Notebook through Anaconda, however, it is easy to install.
-To install wordcloud, go to your preferred IDE (integrated development environment) and enter the following command: pip install wordcloud.
-After it is installed, you can import it just like the any other library and read in your df to generate a variety of images.
+To install wordcloud

-Begin by installing wordcloud and importing the library as shown below:
+and importing the library as shown below:

 pip install wordcloud